-In certain cases, it is essential for non-technical personnel to view preview environments.
-Some cases might be Product Managers, UI/UX designers, and other managerial functions that want to check out new changes and offer design feedback or approval.
-This feature allows your ephemeral environments to be viewed publicly utilizing a <magic_string> slug that only your team knows about, which you can edit and save.
+- Enable unauthenticated environments page: In some cases, it is useful for non-technical staff to access preview environments.
+For example, your Product Managers, UI/UX designers, and other managerial staff may want to check out new changes and offer design feedback or approval.
+Turn this feature on to allow your ephemeral environments to be viewed publicly using a

 <magic\_string>slug that only your team knows about.
 You can edit and save your team's slug.

 If you've integrated your ReleaseHub account with GitHub, the GitHub Settings section allows you to set how ReleaseHub automatically posts information back to GitHub.